Get the Best WordPress Backup

 Once you set up a staging site, use Duplicator to back up your original site.
 Download the archive file.

 On the staging site, open your dashboard and install Duplicator.
-Open the Import page and drop the backup into it.
+Open the Import Backups page and drop the backup into it.

 Now that you have an exact copy of your live site, you can see how the theme update will affect it.